 In my garden it flowers from the very end of January/early February through spring, thus providing an early and valuable source of food for bees.

 Yes, but then bees are covered in hair.
 The male of this species does, however, on close examination, have particularly hairy feet and legs – which have a feathery appearance.
 I like to think of this bee as being a bit like 'the hobbit' of the bee world!

 Anthophora plumipes may be seen from February or March when females emerge from hibernation.
-Females are black and are sometimes mistaken for bumblebees, although I tend to think they can be mistaken for black hoverflies.
+Females are black and are sometimes misidentified as small, dark bumble bees.

-Other plants enjoyed by the species include dead nettle, ajuga, comfrey and other borage species.
+Other plants especially enjoyed by the species include dead nettle, ajuga, comfrey and other borage species.